The charge at Beersheba: The last great cavalry victory of WWI

 The most important resources during the entire campaign would be water.
 The Middle East is a dry and arid region, with few rivers and lakes.
 The men and horses needed daily access to clean drinking water.

-The first operation that Australian troops were involved in was a reconnaissance mission on Wady um Muksheib on the 21st of March 1916, followed by an attack on the 13th of April, which led to the capture of Jifjapa.
+The first operation that Australian troops were involved in was a reconnaissance mission on Wadi Um Muksheib on the 21st of March 1916, followed by an attack on the 13th of April, which led to the capture of Jifjafa.

-A new unit, called the ANZAC Mounted Division was formed, led by Australian Major General Harry Chauvel, which helped recapture Romani by 5th August.
+A new unit, called the ANZAC Mounted Division was formed, led by Australian Major General Harry Chauvel, which encircled the advancing Ottomans.

-The Battle of Romani was a significant victory for the British forces, and it marked the start of the push out of the Sinai towards Palestine.
+The Battle of Romani was a significant victory for the British forces, and it was the start of the Allied push out of the Sinai towards Palestine.

-In early 1917, the British forces failed to capture the major port city of Gaza in two separate battles.
+In early 1917, British forces were unsuccessful in seizing the key port city of Gaza during two separate battles: the first in February, and the second in April.

-During several months where little fighting took place, the Ottoman forces strengthened their defenses and communication capabilities in the region.
+During the subsequent months of minimal combat, the Ottoman forces fortified their defenses and enhanced their communication systems in the area.

 Google Maps content is not displayed due to your current cookie settings.
 Click on the cookie policy (functional) to agree to the Google Maps cookie policy and view the content.
 You can find out more about this in the Google Maps privacy policy.